 Mandatory course for students enrolled in the bachelor’s programme Security Studies.
 Only students of the Bachelor Security Studies can take this course.

 This course provides an introduction to doing social science research on a safety and security related matter.
 In seven modules you are challenged to critically engage in the different research traditions in social science research and you will explore the research cycle from design to analysis and reporting.
-You will learn about the foundations of research, the different methodologies that can be utilised to answer a specific research question and research ethics.
+You will learn about the foundations of research, the different methods that can be utilised to answer a specific research question and research ethics.
 This course will also introduce you to basic data collection and analysis techniques.

 This course forms the starting point for the other research methods courses in year 2.
 This course as well as the research methods courses in year 2 will help you develop important research skills that will help you prepare for your bachelor thesis.
 For this reason, this course is compulsory for all students following the bachelor Security Studies.
 No prior knowledge or experience in research is required to take this course.